Pet Care Home

 Family: Callichthyidae

 Corydoras are ideal for every type of aquarist as they are very peaceful and very hardy!

-They are active during the day, always bobbing around and eating all manner of food from the bottom of the aquarium, keeping it clean with their scavenging!
+These fish are very active during the day, always bobbing around and eating all manner of food from the bottom of the aquarium, keeping it clean with their scavenging!
 There are over 180 species of Corydoras known to icthyologists, about 50 are available to the hobby and about 10 are bred commercially.
-They are found in every river in South America, each with its' own distinct species and subspecies.
+They are found in every river in South America, each with its’ own distinct species and subspecies.
 Most of the fish in the Callichthyidae family require access to the air.
 They will often swim rapidly to the surface of the water for a gulp of air.
 This air is a supplement to their gills that is then utilized by being absorbed in their lower digestive tract.
+Coryadoras always swim in schools of dozens of fish, sometimes they even swim with other species.

 Click for more info on Albino Cory